stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## Introduction

-{{ mwp }} provides a UI for the Geozones function that will appear in INAV 8.0.0 (probably).
+{{ mwp }} provides a UI for the Geozones function that is planned to appear in INAV 8.0.0.

-As the technical details for this feature has not yet been made publicly available (other than *RTFS*), the implementation described below might be considered experimental; at least the user can generate colourful shapes ...
+As the technical details for this feature has not yet been made publicly available (other than *RTFS*), the implementation described below may be considered experimental; at least the user can generate colourful shapes ...

 !!!
 Note "Version Requirements"
 	The public API (MSP etc.) exposed in the initial INAV PR differs from the API described in earlier provisional documentation.
-The INAV 8.0 implemetation **requires** {{ mwp }} 24.11.09 or later.
+The proposed INAV 8.0 implementation **requires** {{ mwp }} 24.11.11 or later.

 Geozones provides (in theory at least) a set of geographical shapes that the FC can navigate around, characterised by: